CriticalGameEror/CriticalMiningTech/README.md

 ### Commands:

-`/blockhardness`: Allows you to set or remove block hardness of a targeted block
+`/blockhardness`: Allows you to set or remove block hardness of a targeted block (see https://minecraft.fandom.com/wiki/Breaking for info on what block hardness is)

 ### Dependencies: